Privacy and Cookies Statement

 Information on internet traffic is collected routinely by the College and also at other points along the route in the internet (e.g. HEAnet).
 This technical information is used to ensure the smooth running of the computer network in the College and for statistical or administrative purposes.

-No information is collected for the purpose of identifying individual visitors to the website except in so far as this is permitted by law and may be necessary in order to prevent or detect problems or offences in relation to the operation of the website.
+No information is collected by MIC for the purpose of identifying individual visitors to the website except in so far as this is permitted by law and may be necessary in order to prevent or detect problems or offences in relation to the operation of the website.

 The technical details logged are confined to the following items: